 07740 877 544 firstname.lastname@example.org

-Gordon Low, owner of the 1982 Leyland National, contacted us to help in revitalising this single decker.
-He wanted the restoration to transform the vehicle into the Strathtay Scottish Omnibuses Ltd livery.
+Gordon Low, owner of the 1982 Leyland National, contacted us to help renovate his single decker.
+He wanted to restore the bus into the Strathtay Scottish Omnibuses Ltd livery.
 Celebrating the thirtieth anniversary of the former transport company in the north east of Scotland.

 The result dazzled not only passers-by but judges too.
-The effort helped win the Roland Williams award for the best bus at Lathalmond’s Scottish Vintage Bus Museum.
+The single decker won the Roland Williams award for the best bus at Lathalmond’s Scottish Vintage Bus Museum.

 Are you searching for bus painting in Dundee and the surrounding areas?
 Contact me to find out more.